panoply/vscode-liquid/readme.md

 ### Grammar Injections

 In order to preserve vscode intellisense capabilities the below languages have Liquid grammars injected into them.
-The grammar injection will allow Liquid code to be highlighted and treated like the syntax exists as part of the language/s.
+The grammar injection will allow Liquid code to be highlighted and treated like the syntax exists as it were part of the language.

 - JSON
 - Yaml